vessoutraore/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [5-execute](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/5-execute "5-execute"): Script that adds execute permission to the owner of the file hello.

 [6-multiple_permissions](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/6-multiple_permissions "6-multiple_permissions"): Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+[7-everybody](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/7-everybody "7-everybody"): Script that adds execution permission to the owner, the group owner and the other users, to the file hello.